kgillasp/PS-at-UCSD/README.md

 - [Udemy](https://www.udemy.com/)
 - [Coursera](https://www.coursera.org/)

-## :guardsman: Interview Tips and Tricks from our Board Members
+## :bowtie: Interview Tips and Tricks from our Board Members
   - Practice explaining complicated product workflows or CS topics to improve your speaking skills
   - MOCK INTERVIEW!!
 Try to interview with multiple people before the real deal -- take it seriously.
   - Always research your interviewer/team on LinkedIn and learn the ins and outs of the market for that product